JulienBez/ArabicTagger/README.md

 python main.py --POStag
 ```

 The applied POS tags list can be found in  **scripts/tags_list.json**.
-For more informations about the tags you can add to the list, please refer to [Camelira's online documentation](https://camel-tools.readthedocs.io/en/latest/api/tagger/default.html).
+For more informations about the tags you can add to the list, please refer to [Camelira's online documentation](https://camel-tools.readthedocs.io/en/latest/api/tagger/default.html) and [Camelira's tag list](https://camel-tools.readthedocs.io/en/v1.2.0/reference/camel_morphology_features.html).